 - Not allowing them unannounced visits at your home

-- Saying no to gifts that are given with the hope to get specific outcome from you
+- Saying no to gifts that are given with the hope of getting a specific outcome from you

-- Staying in a hotel instead of family house when you visit them if you wish
+- Staying in a hotel instead of a family house when you visit them if you wish

 - Not allowing them to push you into living your life on their terms